Rittenhouse Acquittal: Hundreds March Through Brooklyn, Block Traffic On Brooklyn Bridge To Protest Verdict

 NEW YORK (CBSNewYork) — There were protests in New York City on Friday in response to the not guilty verdict in the Kyle Rittenhouse trial.

-The 18-year-old was found not guilty in the deaths of two men during a night of violent protests in Wisconsin in 2020.READ MORE: Rare First Printing Of US Constitution Sells For Record $43M
+The 18-year-old was found not guilty in the deaths of two men during a night of violent protests in Wisconsin in 2020.READ MORE: Protests Expected Saturday After Kyle Rittenhouse Found Not Guilty On All Counts

 Hundreds of people marched through Brooklyn, carrying signs and chanting as they marched from the Barclays Center to the Brooklyn Bridge, where they blocked traffic lanes.

-Note: Editor’s note: This story was first published Nov.
-19.